I am a mom to five boys, and I love teaching, writing, and crafts. I currently live in a small town in the Rocky Mountains.

-- Scald onions in boiling water for 2 minutes.
-Dip in cold water, to loosen skins.
+- Scald onions in boiling water for two minutes.
+Dip in cold water to loosen skins.
 Drain and peel.

 - Place onions in a bowl, sprinkle with salt, and add cool water to cover.
 Let sit 12-18 hours at room temperature.

 - Rinse and drain onions.
 Set aside while you prepare the jars and pickling solution.

 - Prepare jars by sterilizing in boiling water.
 Sterilize lids and rings in boiling water.

 - Make pickling solution by mixing vinegar, sugar, mustard and horseradish together in a pan.
 Simmer for 15 minutes.

 - Pack onions into hot jars.
 Adding one bay leaf and one piece of pepper to each jar when jar is half filled.

 - Pour boiling pickling solution over onions and seal at once.

 Makes four half-pint jars, two pint jars, or one quart jar.